Admiral Gorshkov-class frigate: Project 22350M frigate

 In March 2019, the Severnoye Design Bureau reported it has completed the outline design of the upgraded Project 22350M frigate and began working on the technical documentation for the ship.
 The Project 22350M frigates are believed to incorporate increased number of VLS cells for combination of 48 or 64 Kalibr, Oniks and Zircon anti-ship cruise missiles while displacing about 7,000 tons.
-The ships are expected to be laid down in a new boathouse with two slipways at Severnaya Verf which will be completed in 2022.
+The ships were expected to be laid down in a new boathouse with two slipways at Severnaya Verf which would be completed in 2022.